 Christine Rasmussen is a professional artist with a Bachelor of Arts from the University of California, Berkeley in Art Practice and Peace & Conflict Studies.
-A global nomad now based in Los Angeles, she has exhibited in California, Texas and Vietnam.
-Recent achievements include a solo show at Launch LA, a feature on the TV show Modern Art Blitz, a Chalk Hill Artist Residency and being selected for the prestigious Artist Label Program at Imagery Estate Winery.
+Recent awards include Jen Tough Gallery’s inaugural The Ladies Room art show, co-curating a show at Brand Art Center, a Chalk Hill Artist Residency and the prestigious Artist Label Program at Imagery Estate Winery.
 She has been featured on Modern Art Blitz and in Apero International Fine Art Catalogue, Artillery, Pigeon Pages, Voyage LA, and 7x7.LA.
-Her work features in private collections across the world and the Hilbert Museum of California Art.
+Her work features in private collections across the world and in the Hilbert Museum of California Art.
 Raised in Pakistan, Vietnam and the US, Christine now lives and works in Los Angeles.